kinap/canny-edge-detector/README.md

 ```

 # Compilation
 Binaries will be located in the bin/ directory.
-Ensure all dependencies are installed and that magick.env has been sourced.

-Then run:
+Ensure all dependencies have installed successfully, then run:
 ```
 make
 ```